Homemade Butter + Video

-Learn how to make butter with just two ingredients; it’s fun and easy!
+It’s easy to make this homemade butter recipe with just two ingredients; it’s fun and simple!
 Plus, you’ll have fresh, creamy butter on hand whenever you need it.

 Ingredients for homemade butter

-This recipe makes about one cup or 8 ounces (2 sticks) of butter.
+This homemade butter recipe makes about one cup or 8 ounces (2 sticks) of butter.

 Here are the ingredients you will need: